abhishekumar09/JobSeeker/Backend/Readme.md

 What is the difference between params and query in node? query is used for getting the query string values and req. params is used for getting the route parameters...

+// Multer : used for uploading profie photos aur then jo images hein use hm cloudnary pe dalenge ten take a link from it